 This file records all logins and logouts.
-Its format is exactly like utmp(V) except that a null user name indicates a logout on the associated typewriter, and the typewriter name 'x' indicates that UNIX was rebooted at that point.
+Its format is exactly like utmp (V) except that a null user name indicates a logout on the associated typewriter.
+Furthermore, the typewriter name '~' indicates that the system was rebooted at the indicated time; the adjacent pair of entries with typewriter names ']' and '}' indicate the system-maintained time just before and just after a date command has changed the system's idea of the time.

-Wtmp is maintained by login(I) and init(VII).
+Wtmp is maintained by login (I) and init (VIII).
 Neither of these programs creates the file, so if it is removed record-keeping is turned off.
+It is summarized by ac (VIII).

-This file resides in directory /tmp.
+This file resides in directory /usr/adm.

-init(VII), login(I)
+login (I), init (VIII), ac (VIII), who (I)